Redcliffe Dolphins

 Redcliffe Dolphins are a semi-professional rugby league club based in Redcliffe, Queensland, Australia.
-Founded in 1947, they were accepted into the Brisbane Rugby League (BRL) premiership competition in 1960, and since 1996 have played in the Queensland Cup.
-The Redcliffe Dolphins thrived in the BRL.
-However, the 1988 admission of the Brisbane Broncos team in the New South Wales Rugby League competition caused the decline of the BRL.
+Founded in 1947 by Brisbane bookmaker Bill McLeod, they were accepted into the Brisbane Rugby League (BRL) premiership competition in 1960, and since 1996 have played in the Queensland Cup.

-Although a separately licensed Dolphins (NRL) team currently competes in the fully professional national competition, the Redcliffe squad continues to play in the Queensland competition.
-Through this NRL licence, the Dolphins organisation has become the only former BRL club to regain top-flight status after that competition became a second-tier league with the advent of the Brisbane Broncos in 1988.
+A separately licensed team, simply called the Dolphins, competes in the fully professional National Rugby League (NRL), while the Redcliffe Dolphins squad continues to play in the Queensland competition.

+The BRL reached its competitive and attendance peak in the 1980s and then began to decline in favour of an expanded NSWRFL Winfield Cup competition.
+In 1988, the Brisbane Broncos, featuring many BRL players, began competing in the NSWRL, overshadowing the BRL.
+A new Queensland Cup competition began in 1996, in which the Redcliffe Dolphins were inaugural runners-up.
+In 1997, the Dolphins won both the final BRL competition and the Queensland Cup.

+Through their NRL license, the Dolphins organisation has become the only former BRL club to regain top-flight status.

 History

 Founded on 27 February 1947, Redcliffe District Rugby League Football Club Inc. (known as Shellgrit) entered Under 17, Reserve Grade and First Grade teams in that year's Sandgate Suburban Rugby League competition.
 Through the 1950s, Redcliffe also played in the Kilcoy, Murrumba and Geraghty Cup competitions.
 On 19 November 1959, Redcliffe received full district club status and was accepted into the Brisbane first grade competition.

 Throughout the 1960s, a number of famous players came through the ranks of the Dolphins to represent Queensland and Australia, including Trevor Harken and Arthur Beetson.
 In 1965, Redcliffe won its first Brisbane Rugby League Premiership.
 In 1972, Redcliffe were coached by former Kangaroo Ken Day.
 Redcliffe's halfback Greg Oliphant was selected to go on the 1978 Kangaroo tour but did not play in any Test matches.
 Australian national coach Frank Stanton coached Redcliffe in 1980.
 The Redcliffe club won further premierships in 1994, 1996 and 1997 and has also appeared in 12 Queensland Cup grand finals, making it the most successful team in that competition.